dcmnts/isosplit-paper/isosplit.md

 height: 700
 -->

 > Figure UV1: Performance of Isosplit compared with other algorithms for two clusters of unequal variance with varying separation distances.
+Algorithms with an asterisk have optimal parameters set based on known properties of the datasets (e.g., number of clusters).
 Use the interactive controls to explore all simulations.

 ![unequal_variances](https://user-images.githubusercontent.com/3679296/208480235-4873e081-3234-4953-a22d-e924052202f4.svg)
 > Figure UV2: Average accuracies for the various clustering algorithms as a function of separation distance in the unequal variances simulation.
+Algorithms with an asterisk have optimal parameters set based on known properties of the datasets (e.g., number of clusters).

 The results of the comparison show that GMM performs best, as expected since the clusters were drawn from Gaussian distributions and the number of components was known.
 In the non-Isosplit cases, optimal parameters were used (e.g., K=2 for k-means), whereas Isosplit does not require any parameters to be set.
 Generally, Isosplit performed better than the non-GMM methods when the clusters overlapped to a moderate extent.
 The decision boundary for k-means was incorrect due to the unequal variances between the two clusters, and DBSCAN had trouble due to the varying densities of the clusters, making it difficult to choose an ideal scale parameter.